segnig/E2Exam-Telegram-bot/README.md

 Contributions are welcome!
 If you have suggestions or improvements, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact

-For any questions or support, please contact segni.girma@astu.edu.et
+For any questions or support, don't hesitate to get in touch with segni.girma@astu.edu.et